Dutchento/m2-vatfallback/README.md

 - Magento 2.2 Community & Commerce

 ## Changelog
+[1.1.1] fixed a logic error in calling fallback services including a false positives fix for the unofficial VIES endpoint by Laura Folco

 [1.1.0] add an API endpoint for company data

 [1.0.0] ported version of the Magento 1 module